gsmachado/loadtest-docker/README.md

 docker run gsmachado/loadtest-docker bash -c 'loadtest -t 20 -c 10 --rps 10 -k https://www.google.com'
 ```

-## Running from a Clodu Foundry application
+## Running from a Cloud Foundry application

 The file `manifest-example.yml` provides an example on how to run the load tests within a Cloud Foundry app.